TomasGarciaDev/CV/README.md

-## Your Name
+## Tomas Garcia

 A sentence about who and what you are.
+I am a curious and curious Aspiring Full Stack Junior Developer training at Makers Academy.

 Then a sentence about what you've achieved.
 And then a sentence about what excites you about tech.

 ## Projects